sac123-spec/korasemantics/infrastructure/terraform/README.md

 ## Modules
 - `modules/network` provisions a VPC, public/private subnets, routing, NAT gateway, and security groups that separate control-plane and data-plane traffic.
+Control plane ingress is parameterized through the `control_plane_ingress_cidrs` variable so environments can restrict access to approved networks.
 - `modules/eks` provisions an Amazon EKS cluster, IAM roles, managed node groups, and an OIDC provider for IRSA integrations.